 When there’s only going to be one crossing in a day and you’re not in a hurry, an approach like this is usually going to be fine… as long as you don’t cut your feet (!).

 These days, I’m much less worried about it all.
-I wear a Merrell shoe with mesh in it.
+I wear a Merrell shoe with mesh in it (I choose the non-Goretex lined version).
 The mesh not only helps your foot breathe better (theoretically less sweaty and stinky!) but also allows water to drain better.
 I’ve worn these everywhere from trekking the Huayhuash Circuit in Peru (high altitude glacial moraine) to pushing through muddy/scrubby/ rocky/rough off-track terrain elsewhere.
 With the amount of wear and tear I give them, they’ll probably only last a year, but for me, the pros outway the cons (of which I can’t think of any).
+Choosing the right hiking boots or shoes for you is a personal choice and mine came with much trial and error and what’s right for me might not be right for you.
+Here’s my tips for choosing the right ones!

 - Change your route or find a dry crossing up/down stream.